showlab/X-Adapter/README.md

 ### Controlnet-Tile Inference

 Set `--controlnet_tile_path` to ControlNet-tile's path in the bash script.
-The default value is its huggingface model card.
+The default value is its Hugging Face model card.

     sh ./bash_scripts/controlnet_tile_inference.sh